About Dr. Koski

 I decided to pursue the path of becoming a physician after spending years working as a toxicologist.
 I was perfectly happy as a regulatory toxicologist, doing my risk assessments and compiling toxicology data.

-I was intrigued, and had to learn more.
+What was this?
+I had to learn more.

 I specifically chose to enter osteopathic medicine for two reasons: